-In the wake of the ongoing decline in public resources and foreign loans, internal public debt has increased from approximately YER 1,534 billion in 2018 to YER 3,689 billion as of December 2021.
+In the wake of the ongoing decline in public resources and foreign loans, internal public debt has increased from approximately YER 1,534 billion in 2018 to YER 3,689 billion as of December 2021, and it kept increasing to YER 3,752.6 billion in September 2022.

-The primary source of domestic public financing is direct borrowing from the CBY.
-This equaled YER 2,909 billion in 2021 or 96.7 percent of the total public internal debt.
+The primary source of domestic public financing is a direct borrowing from the CBY.
+This equaled YER 2,909 billion in 2020 or 96.7 percent of the total public internal debt.
 Wakala deposits and certificates of deposit constituted the remaining portion (3.3 percent) of the domestic debt.
 The same trend was evident during CY 2021.
 In this regard, the internal debt stock rose to YER 3,689 billion through December 2021, with about 95 percent financed directly through monetary emissions.
 The remaining 5 percent was financed through Wakala Sukuks and certificates of deposit.
-As of the end of June 2022, internal public debt outstanding slightly decreased to YER 3,449 billion.
+As of the end of September 2022, internal public debt increased to YER 3,752.6 billion.
 Table III.4 presents the volume and composition of Yemen's public internal debt for recent years.